abcxyzi/RadDet/README.md

 To investigate wideband spectrum detection in different scenarios, we provide RadDet in two different radar environments:

 - Our sparse dataset (RadDet-1T) provides at most a single radar instance per frame whereby the probability of a radar being present in a scene is 50%.
+Note, the notation `1T` simplt means a single target.
 - Our dense dataset (RadDet-9T) contains up to 9 radar instances per frame where the probability of background (noise-only) frames is 10%.
 RadDet-9T represents a conservative dense maritime radar environment.

+### RadDet Frame

-Example frames from RadDet:
+Visualisation of a frame from RadDet:

 ![RadDet Frames](Samples.png)